pauls1024/educational/PhysicalComputing/markdown-test.md

 <img src="2015-12-22-134431_1280x1024_scrot.png" alt="Scratch Flashing LED" style="width: 200px;"/>

 **Exercises**
-Can you change the programme so that:
+Can you
+1) Shutdown the Pi
+1) Build the circuit shown above connecting the GPIO pins 4,17,23 to the LEDs as shown.
+1) Turn on the Pi and start Scratch
+2) Enter the program shown above
+1) What happens when you run the code?
-1) The lights go through the traffic light sequence?
+1) Can you change the code so that the lights go through the traffic light sequence?
-2) Pressing the button makes the lights pause for 5 seconds?
+2) Can you change the code so that pressing the button makes the lights pause for 5 seconds?

 <div class="page-break" />